-I used a thin cotton cloth to protect my canvas and transfer from my iron.
+I used a thin cotton cloth to protect my canvas from any transfer from my iron.
 I’ve found that if I don’t use a protective cloth and my iron is too hot, I can easily melt the heat transfer vinyl.

 Iron-On Lite is a cold peel, while EasyWeed is a hot or cold peel.
 I’ve also found that Cricut Iron-On doesn’t actually seem to fully adhere until it has completely cooled.
 So, if your Iron-On is still lifting up, replace the carrier sheet and give it more time to cool, otherwise apply more heat and pressure.